Diyi2020/Diyi2020.github.io/_pages/about.md

 2. Learning Local density of state in Moire scale

-3. Quantum Dynamics for Twisted Bilayer graphene
+3. Quantum Dynamics for TBG

 Moreover, I start to work on High performance computing and Density Functional Theory very very recently:

-4. DFT for Twisted Bilayer Graphene(Gradually move forward from the beginning of sharp learning curve)
+4. DFT for TBG

 I am interested in holding __Casual + Newbie Quantum Error Correction Seminar__ in the near future.
 It connected to devices modelling, control, open quantum system as well.